Yubo-Cao/algorithms/notes/basic/graph/readme.md

 #### Maze

 Walk through the maze from the start point at (0,0) to the endpoint at (n-1, m-1).
+If one wants to store the path from the start point to the endpoint, we can use a `pre` array to store the previous node of each node.
+Then we can use the `pre` array to get the path.

 ```cpp